ladybug-tools/spider/gbxml-viewer/r13/assets/about-gbxml-viewer.md

 * Provide access for clients, designers and non-technical people to easy-to-understand graphical representations of complex, big data paradigms
 * Enable engineering professionals to advance into more sophisticated realms because the drudge-work is being taken care of
+* Help students, clients and non-AEC peeps gain access BIM data easily, quickly and freely
+* Facilitate the transfer of data between design programs and analysis programs

+### User experience

+* Runs in your browser on computer, tablet and phone
+* Highly adjustable workspace
+* Movable, sliding resizable menus
+* View the full gamut of data typically available in a gbXML file
+* View gbXML files in 3D
+* Full zoom, pan and rotate

+## Coding Style

+* All plain vanilla client-side JavaScript
+* Built over the Three.js WebGL JavaScript library
+* Uses Showdown to turn Markdown into HTML
+* Every menu has own JavaScript file, HTML test file and read me
+* Every menu has its own name space and only loads when first called
+* Creates gbJSON data for easier processing
+* All free and open source and hosted on GitHub

+## Things you can do using this script

+* Use one/two/three fingers to rotate/zoom/pan the display in 3D
+	* Or left/scroll/right with your pointing device
+* Click the three bars( 'hamburger menu icon' ) to slide the menu in and out
+* Click the [Stats]( https://github.com/mrdoob/stats.js/ ) box in the footer to toggle FPS / MS / MB views
+* Press Control-U/Command-Option-U to view the source code
+* Press Control-Shift-J/Command-Option-J to see if the JavaScript console reports any errors